-The tree-level coupling should in principle show no dependence of $\Delta \phi$ at all.
-The decrease towards larger angular separation is an effect of kinematic cuts against the $Z$ background which prefers large angular separation.
-Therefore, the signal is depleted in the background-rich region.
-The CP-odd and therefore antisymmetric $\epsilon^{\mu\nu\rho\sigma}$ coupling vanishes once two momenta contracted by the Levi--Civita tensor are equal.
-This explains the zeros at $\phi=0, \pi$, where the two transverse jet momenta are no more linearly independent.
-To explain the opposite shape of the CP-even Higgs we use the low transverse momentum limit of the tagging jets .
-In that case the Higgs production matrix element becomes proportional to the scalar product $(p_T^\text{tag 1} p_T^\text{tag 2})$ which vanishes for a relative angle $\Delta \phi = \pi/2$.
+The traditional observables reflecting the coupling structure of a massive state decaying to two weak gauge bosons are the \underline{Cabibbo--Maksymowicz--Dell'Aquila--Nelson angles}.
+They are about the same age as the Higgs boson.
+We define them in the fully reconstructable decay $X\to ZZ\to e^+ e^- \mu^+ \mu^-$.
+We already know that one of the two $Z$ bosons will be far off its mass shell, which does not affect the analysis of the decay angles.
+The four lepton momenta reconstructing the Higgs--like state $X$ are given by

+Each of these momenta as well as the beam direction we can boost into the $X$ rest frame and the two $Z_{e,\mu}$ rest frames, defining the corresponding three-momenta $\hat{p}_i$.
+The spin and CP angles are then defined as

-A related method of telling apart the $g^{\mu\nu}$ structure and the CP-odd coupling is looking at the $H \rightarrow ZZ$ \underline{decay kinematics}.
-Each of the decaying $Z$ bosons defines a plane opened by the two lepton momenta.
-If the angle between these two planes in the Higgs rest frame is $\phi$, its distribution can be written as
+The index indicates the rest frame where the angles are defined.
+To distinguish the different spin-zero hypotheses the angular difference $\Delta \phi$ is most useful.
+Looking at each of the decaying $Z$ bosons defining a plane opened by the two lepton momenta it is the angle between these two planes in the Higgs rest frame is $\Delta \phi$.
+Its distribution can be written as